Jake Scott

-Jacob E. Scott III (July 20, 1945 – November 19, 2020) was an American professional football player who was a free safety and punt returner from 1970 to 1978 for the Miami Dolphins and Washington Redskins of the National Football League (NFL).
+Jacob E. Scott III (July 20, 1945 – November 19, 2020) was an American professional football player who was a safety and punt returner from 1970 to 1978 for the Miami Dolphins and Washington Redskins of the National Football League (NFL).
+He played college football for Georgia, and was selected by the Dolphins in the seventh round of the 1970 NFL draft.

 Scott went to the Pro Bowl five consecutive times between 1971 and 1975.
 He recorded 35 interceptions in his six seasons as a Dolphin, and another 14 in his three years with the Redskins.
-He was also a five-time All-Pro and was the MVP of Super Bowl VII.
+To this day, he remains the Miami Dolphins all-time leader in interceptions with 35.
+He was also a five-time first or second team All-Pro, and won back-to-back Super Bowl Championships in 1972 and 1973, including winning the MVP of Super Bowl VII.

 Scott wore number 13 throughout his career, which was later made famous in Miami by Dan Marino, and has since been retired in Marino's honor.

 College career

-After growing up in Athens, Georgia, but playing high school football in Arlington, Virginia at Washington-Lee High School, Scott played college football at the University of Georgia, where he led Georgia in interceptions in 1967 with six interceptions and 1968 with ten interceptions.
+After growing up in Athens, Georgia, but playing high school football in Arlington, Virginia at Washington-Lee High School, and then eventually Bullis School in Potomac, Maryland for 2 years Scott played college football at the University of Georgia, where he led Georgia in interceptions in 1967 with six interceptions and 1968 with ten interceptions.
 In 1967, Scott was named first-team All-SEC defensive back by the Associated Press, and in 1968 again in both the AP and the UPI.
 The ten interceptions in a season is now second-most in Georgia history behind Terry Hoage’s 12 in 1982.
 Scott's 175 return yards on interceptions in 1968 is also second all-time for Georgia.

 Scott's college career total of 315 interception return yards was the most in school history until 2017.
 He also holds the current Georgia record for career interceptions.

 Scott was inducted into the Georgia Sports Hall of Fame in 1986 and the Athens (GA) Athletic Hall of Fame in 2000.

 It was announced on May 17, 2011, that Scott had been selected for induction into the College Football Hall of Fame.